 - 2.6.10 | Protect the shoreline and its significant environmental and cultural features through: - a.
 Seeking strategic land acquisition where appropriate; - b.
-Restricting private encroachment except where required for access; and - c.
+Restricting private encroachments except where necessary for practical access and for parcels along Pasco Road between the foreshore and the Sea-to-Sky Highway; and - c.
 Regulating existing structures to minimize impact.

-PARKS & ENVIRONMENT
+62 PARKS & ENVIRONMENT